cheng2zhang/tempering/prog/NAMD/README.thstat.md

 adaptTempDtAutoAR   0.5
 ```
 The adjustment occurs in every step, but with decreasing magnitude (~ 1/t).
+However, for safety, the option should only be used in equilibration.

 The approximate equivalence relationship between `adaptTempDt` and `adaptTempMCSize` is
 ```
 adaptTempDt ~ adaptTempMCSize^2 / 2
 ```
-With the new correction scheme, the Langevin equation appears to work correctly,
+With the new correction scheme, the Langevin equation may offer a slightly larger
-and it may be slightly better than the Monte Carlo scheme.
+move size than the Monte Carlo scheme.

 #### Implementing the separate accumulator scheme

 To make the adaptive averaging scheme work most efficiently,
 each bin needs a separator accumulator associated with the window.
+In this way the parameter Cgamma applies to all bins within the window.
 To use the feature, set
 ```
 adaptTempSep    on